jonathan-robertson/high-ping-kicker/README.md

 *Ping limit will come preconfigured with a suggested value of 200ms, but this might naturally exclude some regions that you don't want to exclude... consider registering your server at <https://7daystodie-servers.com/> and view the Ping tab to get a rundown of ping tests from various parts of the world.*

 1. TODO

+Once every 30 seconds or so, the system will check ping for each player